canada-ca/canada-ca.github.io/_posts/2021-02-04-data-to-action.md

 ## Rich write-in feedback

-The Digital Transformation Office has been piloting better ways to get feedback from people on some COVID-19 top tasks since July.
+The DTO has been piloting better ways to get feedback from people on some COVID-19 top tasks since July.
 We’ve been experimenting with a new tool that invites people to provide feedback in their own words at the moment of completing a task.
 This sort of data can give you very rich insights about common frustrations or content gaps.

 <br>
 <figure>